 You may see the following: "System.Data.SqlClient.SqlException (0x80131904): Failed to generate a user instance of SQL Server due to failure in retrieving the user's local application data path.
 Please make sure the user has a local user profile on the computer.
 The connection will be closed."

 This means you are attempting to attach a Local DB file as part of your connection.
-This is an invalid scenario as noted at Use Windows Account to Attach SQL Server.
+This is an invalid scenario.
+This could also mean that there is something wrong with your connection strings format in the appsettings.json file.

 You may see the following: System.ServiceModel.AddressAccessDeniedException: HTTP could not register URL https://+:24020/ChocolateyManagementService/.
 Your process does not have access rights to this namespace (see http://go.microsoft.com/fwlink/?LinkId=70353 for details). ---> System.Net.HttpListenerException: Access is denied

-You are attempting to set up a user that is not in the local Administrators group with the Central Management Service.
-While this is not officially supported, you can use the following to ensure all is good:
+You are attempting to set up a user that is not in the local Administrators group with the Chocolatey Central Management Service.
+This is not a supported scenario.

 Central Management Setup | Chocolatey Central Management